Bingyi: Education

-Artwork
+Work

 Bingyi is best known for her enormous-scale ink paintings in which she works, over months or years, with the environmental conditions of a specific site, to capture a reality-scaled record of the climatic and topological forces shaping a natural or urban landscape.
 She is also known for her "ink bomb" Shanshui paintings using forces such as helicopters.
 She is one of the most provocative painters within the shanshui tradition yet manages to also work in different media and domains such as urban planning, film-making, poetry-writing and multi-media installations.
 At the other end of her wide-ranging practice, Bingyi explores the microscopic origins of organic life in intimate, small-format paintings, in which her minute and meticulous brushwork paradoxically reveals a profoundly creative, gestural, and "calligraphically expressive" quality drawn from her daily calligraphy routine.
 Through her hypnotic, obsessive endurance, and execution both painstaking and nuanced, one senses the loving power of nature itself as it crafts animate life from inanimate matter.
 Her work has been described by critic Jonathan Goodman as "epic" in scale.

 After working as an archeologist and art historian, Bingyi began showing her paintings in 2007.
 Bingyi's first large ink painting installation, 18 by 23 meters, opened at Chicago's Smart Museum of Art in 2011, in an exhibition curated by Wu Hung.
 He described the work as “arguably the largest ink painting ever made, the artist expresses a communion with both nature and traditions.
 Situated in the discourse on today’s artistic practice, this is truly a work of contemporary art, which employs traditional Chinese aesthetics to enrich the definition and language of contemporary artistic expressions.”

 In October 2013, Bingyi occupied the center of Toronto's city hall to create an 1,800-square-meter ink painting over the course of a twelve-hour outdoor public performance entitled Metamorphosis: To the Non-earthlings.
 Less than three months later, she created Epoché, an immense public performance and installation at the Shenzhen Bao'an International Airport.
 Nicknamed "ink bomb," Epoché became an internet sensation.
 Working with the conditions of suspension, gravity, land, and wind, she bombarded an airfield with 20-kilogram (44 lb) oil-and-ink "bombs"—500 kilograms of material in total—launched from a helicopter.
 The resulting monumental canvas, a record of the performance and event, was installed at the center of the airport.